zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 There is another factor disincentivizing large block sizes in Bitcoin: blocks that are large will take longer to propagate, and thus have a higher probability of becoming stales.
-In Ethereum, highly gas-consuming blocks can also take longer to propagate both because they are physically larger and because they take longer to process the transaction state transitions to validate.
-This delay disincentive is a significant consideration in Bitcoin, but less so in Ethereum because of the GHOST protocol; hence, relying on regulated block limits provides a more stable baseline.
+In Expanse, highly gas-consuming blocks can also take longer to propagate both because they are physically larger and because they take longer to process the transaction state transitions to validate.
+This delay disincentive is a significant consideration in Bitcoin, but less so in Expanse because of the GHOST protocol; hence, relying on regulated block limits provides a more stable baseline.

 Computation And Turing-Completeness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An important note is that the Ethereum virtual machine is
+An important note is that the Expanse virtual machine is
 Turing-complete; this means that EVM code can encode any computation
 that can be conceivably carried out, including infinite loops.
 EVM code
 allows looping in two ways.
 First, there is a ``JUMP`` instruction that